Qatar National Football Team at World Cup 2026

 Qatar Team Kits (2026)

 Adidas supplies Qatar's 2026 World Cup kits.
 The maroon home shirt — Qatar's most iconic national sporting color identity, worn through both Asian Cup victories and the 2022 World Cup — is the Maroons' primary tournament uniform.
-The 2026 range maintains the deep maroon with white accent detailing across all four kit versions.
+The current range keeps maroon and white as the main outfield identity, with a separate goalkeeper option for matchday rotation.

 Qatar 2026 home kit